© Dr. Hans-F. Loth

 Religious Life in Riyadh

-Modern Riyadh adheres to islam, honors its arab heritage and tradition
+Modern Riyadh adheres to Islam, honours its Arab heritage and tradition

 Riyadh and its Mosques